timborn/coin-flip/readme.txt

 on each flip.

 Start with $25.
 Game over when you get to zero.  n=300 flips

+The question is: how do you decide how much to bet each time?
+Think of an answer, then code your own version of user_bets() in game.py.
+There are plenty of examples there to crib from.

+You can test your solution against some of the other solutions people have come up with.
+The differences are pretty amazing!

 https://elmwealth.com/coin-flip/
 See Also: The Missing Billionaires (book)